decentraland-scenes/Land-Flipper-Game/README.md

 $ cd server
 $ npm start
 ```
-NOTE: If this is your first time running the scene then you need to run `npm install` before npm `npm start`
+NOTE: If this is your first time running the scene then you need to run `npm install` before `npm start`

 **Run the scene**